 LAST YEAR’S GRANT RECIPIENTS

-Humane Society of West Michigan received a $36,000 grant sponsored by Fifth Third Bank to provide adoption subsidies for reduced-cost adoptions and to off-set the cost of transferring high-risk pets into their care from other organizations.
+Humane Society of West Michigan received a $40,000 grant to provide adoption subsidies for reduced-cost adoptions, spay/neuter assistance, and their Silver Paws program.

-Pound Buddies (Volunteers for Muskegon County Animal Control) received a grant for $15,000 to offer low-cost spay/neuter assistance to the public.
+Pound Buddies (Volunteers for Muskegon County Animal Control) received a grant for $19,500 to provide spay/neuter services and microchipping in their community.

-Crash’s Landing and Big Sid’s Sanctuary received a grant for $7,000 to purchase food, supplies and microchips for the cats in their care.
+Crash’s Landing and Big Sid’s Sanctuary received a grant for $12,500 to provide spay/neuter surgeries and microchips for the cats in their care.